akshat-rastogi/spark-basics/README.md

 # spark-practice

-The practice exercises for spark using python
+The practice exercises for spark using python.
 Jupyter Notebooks are being used for this exercise and includes how to use basic spark dataframes with spark sql.

-These execrises are created using the tutorial on Udemy (Spark and Python for Big data with pyspark)
+These execrises are created using the tutorial on Udemy by Jose Portilla (Spark and Python for Big data with pyspark)